dhis2/training-docs/content/design_for_data_use/tg_sharing.md

 These 3 user group types contain the same users that were discussed earlier, linked to the various functionality that has already been demoed.
 We can use these groups to share reports/outputs, data elements, indicators, categories and other meta-data, as well as data which is what we will do in this case.

 Creating a user group is very easy.

 1. Select the blue plus sign to add a new group
 2. Assign the group a name (and code if you want)
 3. Save the user group

 We assign these user groups to our user at any time (either during or after creating the user) in order to apply the correct sharing settings to them.
-If we review the user "EMIS: we can see they are assigned to two EMIS user groups.
+If we review the user "HIV: we can see they are assigned to three HIV user groups.

 ![emis-user-groups](images/sharing/emis-user-groups.png)